a3mashay/Na-SSE/README.md

 | `outlier_detection.py` | Robust statistical outlier detection: PCA-space Minimum-Covariance-Determinant Mahalanobis distance (global) and Local Outlier Factor on the UMAP embedding (local) |
 | `wgan_gp_generative.py` | WGAN-GP generative pipeline with Bayesian optimization and weighted nearest-neighbor matching |

-## Scope of this release

-The paper's data and code availability statement covers these two components only.
-The upstream screening pipeline (Materials Project retrieval, family assignment, Matminer featurization, UMAP embedding, HDBSCAN clustering), the supervised random-forest cluster classifier and its descriptor-attribution analysis, the cross-file benchmarking searches, and the plotting scripts are documented in the paper and Supporting Information but are not released here.
-No datasets are deposited with this repository.

 ---

 ## Installation